-(f) Other transactions within the Fund
+f.
+Other transactions within the Fund

-Apart from those details disclosed in this note, no key management personnel of the Responsible Entity and the Investment Manager have entered into a material contract with the Fund during the year and there were no material contracts involving directors' interests subsisting at
+Apart from those details disclosed in this note, no key management personnel of the Responsible Entity and the Investment Manager have entered into a material contract with the Fund during the year and there were no material contracts involving directors' interests subsisting at year end.

-(g) Responsible Entity and Investment Manager's fees and other transactions
+g.
+Responsible Entity fees, Investment Manager's fees and other transactions